vodquang96/django-anymail/docs/sending/exceptions.rst

     help explain what went wrong.
 (Tip: you may also be able to check the API log in your ESP's dashboard.
 See :ref:`troubleshooting`.)

+    In production, it's not unusual for sends to occasionally fail due to transient connectivity problems, ESP maintenance, or other operational issues.
+Typically these failures have a 5xx :attr:`status_code`.
+See :ref:`transient-errors` for suggestions on retrying these failed sends.

 .. exception:: AnymailInvalidAddress